 Kishiwada Danjiri Festival

-The festival is the biggest and most famous Danjiri Matsuri in Japan.
-A danjiri is a traditional Japanese wooden float that has elaborate carvings and is decorated with various ornaments.
-In the past, people were killed by riding — yes, riding on top of — mini shrines that are around 14 meters tall and weigh four tons.
+The festival is the biggest and most famous Danjiri Festival in Japan.
+A danjiri is a traditional Japanese wooden float decorated with various ornaments and elaborate carvings.
+In the past, people have died from riding on top of these mini shrines, which are around 14 meters tall and weigh four tons.
 Yeah, that part about it being a dangerous festival wasn’t an exaggeration!

-Unfortunately, there were and are also various accidents caused by this tradition, some even fatal.
-Nowadays, luckily there are no deadly accidents anymore but people riding and dancing on the shrines still often fall down, especially when riding through a curve.
-So if you want to enjoy the parade carefree you better watch out when the shrine comes blazing around a sharp corner.
+Luckily, there haven’t been any deadly accidents in recent years, but people riding and dancing on the shrines still often fall down, especially when riding through a curve.
+If you want to enjoy the parade safely, watch out when the shrine comes blazing around a sharp corner.

-A visit to this festival will reinvent the Japanese festival experience you’ve already had!
+A visit to Kishiwada during this lively spectacle will reshape any Japanese festival experience you’ve already had!